dmlc/xgboost/doc/tutorials/categorical.rst

 By default, XGBoost assumes input categories are integers starting from 0 till the number of categories :math:`[0, n_categories)`.
 However, user might provide inputs with invalid values due to mistakes or missing values.
-It can be negative value, floating point value that can not be represented by 32-bit integer, or values that are larger than actual number of unique categories.
+It can be negative value, integer values that can not be accurately represented by 32-bit floating point, or values that are larger than actual number of unique categories.
 During training this is validated but for prediction it's treated as the same as missing value for performance reasons.
-Lastly, missing values are treated as the same as numerical features.
+Lastly, missing values are treated as the same as numerical features (using the learned split direction).

 **********
 Next Steps